Ouch: How poor dental hygiene can come back to bite you in later years

-Jonny McCambridge column: Bad dental health – for years I didn’t visit the dentist, now the neglect has come back to bite me
+Jonny McCambridge: Bad dental health – for years I didn’t visit the dentist, now the neglect has come back to bite me

 and live on Freeview channel 276